r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

     [wp-piwik module="opt-out" language="en" width="100%" height="200px"]
 Shows the Piwik opt-out Iframe.
 You can change the Iframe's language by the language attribute (e.g. de for German language) and its width and height using the corresponding attributes.

+	[wp-piwik module="post" range="last30" key="sum_daily_nb_uniq_visitors"]
+Shows the chosen keys value related to the current post.
+You can define a range (format: lastN, previousN or YYYY-MM-DD,YYYY-MM-DD) and the desired value's key (e.g., sum_daily_nb_uniq_visitors, nb_visits or nb_hits - for details see Piwik's API method Actions.getPageUrl using a range).

 	[wp-piwik]
 is equal to *[wp-piwik module="overview" title="" period="day" date="yesterday"]*.